guildai/guild.ai/pages/index.md

     <h4><a href="/docs/intro/#experiments">Experiments</a></h4>
     <p>

-      Track experiments to save logs and trained models, compare performance, diff files, visualize results in TensorBoard and backup to the cloud.
+      Capture results as unique experiments by running operations&mdash;compare performance, diff changes, visualize
+      with TensorBoard and backup to the cloud.

       <a class="red-link" href="/docs/intro/#experiments">Learn more</a>.